Category

 When you scan this list, consider events that could occur at your facilities, plants, or offices.
 But be sure to discuss your risk assessment with all your stakeholders since they may know of risks you didn’t consider.
 No matter how many situations you must cover, an all-hazards plan is scalable enough to support any emergency response.

-Remember, these don’t need to be down-to-the-letter specific to every single hazard.
+Remember, these plans don’t need to be specifically aligned to every single hazard.
 But think about the actions that are consistent among the different categories of emergencies, and write down your action plan.
 Here are a few examples of what that might include.

 • Name people responsible for executing the emergency plan